pattonsgirl/CEG3120/Projects/Project0/README.md

 Entries that are currently crossed out we will get to later in the course.
 You are welcome to revisit this guide and add details to it.

-Your repository must demonstrate usage of each of the below.
-For example, I can go to your repository and see an additional branch besides "main"
+Project update: you need to demonstrate elements of the below in your repo.
+This is to force you to experiment.
+Items that need to be demonstrated in your repo will be denoted with "D" for demo required.

 ## Command line git